 The most common types of surgery performed for brain tumors are:

-Debulking is the surgical removal of the portion of a cancerous tumor that can be excised to reduce the effect of the mass on surrounding structures.
-This technique is often performed in brain surgery when the entire tumor cannot be removed without serious damage to the surrounding structures.
+Debulking is the surgical removal of a portion of a tumor in order to decrease the tumor burden on a patient and/or to decrease the mass effect on surrounding structures.
+This technique is often performed in brain surgery when the entire tumor cannot be removed without serious damage to proximate structures.

-Gross Total Resection (GTR) is removal of all visible tumorous tissue, after which follow-up scans show no apparent tumor.
+Removal of all visible tumor, and in which subsequent scans show no apparent tumor.
 GTR is considered when the surgeon believes the entire tumor can be safely removed without substantial risk of unacceptable injury.